Editor's Note: This story originally appeared on Living on the Cheap.

 The point is that these cleaning tools work well, are comfortable to use and last a long time, so you don’t keep buying flimsy new tools that break and need constant replacements.

 Try not to get swayed by too many added features that are merely a trick to get you to spend more money.
 A flat mop, broom, dust pan, window squeegee, tub squeegee, cleaning bucket, spray bottles, real ostrich feather or lambswool duster, and several neatly folded cleaning cloths will do for most homes.

 If you want to save money on cleaning supplies, don’t buy disposable items that require refills or replacing.
 Use rags instead of paper towels, and wash them between uses.
 Choose a mop that can be used without the need for replaceable pads.

 In love with your Swiffer?
 Don’t waste your money on the replaceable pads.
-Instead buy a pair (or two) of those stretchy, chenille socks (found at Bed, Bath & Beyond or Christmas Tree Shop) for about $1 or $2 and pull one over your Swiffer head.
+Instead buy a pair (or two) of those stretchy, chenille socks for a couple of dollars and pull one over your Swiffer’s head.

-Use a vinegar solution to wet mop the floor, then switch to a dry sock and wipe it dry.
+Use a vinegar solution to wet-mop the floor, then switch to dry socks and wipe it dry.
 Or, if you’re at all handy with a sewing machine, these reusable Swiffer covers are adorable too.